mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 ## Preliminary Steps

-The default intput file comes with a direct solver, so you can run it right away.
-To run it on `<numProc> MPI ranks, use the following command:
+The default input file comes with a direct solver, so you can run it right away.
+To run it on `<numProc>` MPI ranks, use the following command:

 ```bash
 mpirun -np <numProcs> <4Cexe> solid.4C.yaml output